-Once you have booked in for your cosmetic surgery procedure at Centre for Surgery, a member of our clinical support team will get in touch to begin the process of preparing you for surgery and will provide you with the necessary support including answering any questions you may have about your surgery, the need for further preoperative appointments which may include an anaesthetist assessment and any required medical documentation such as a GP summary.
+Once you have booked your cosmetic surgery procedure at Centre for Surgery, a member of our clinical support team will get in touch to begin the process of preparing you for surgery and will provide you with the necessary support, including answering any questions you may have about your surgery, the need for further preoperative appointments which may include an anaesthetist assessment and any required medical documentation such as a GP summary.
 For procedures carried out under general anaesthetic, it is our policy to request a GP summary for all patients in line with national guidance.

 The clinical support team will collect all the required medical documentation and will liaise closely with our preoperative nursing team, the anaesthetist and your surgeon.
-You may be required to have certain blood tests or an ECG if requested by your doctor and this should be carried out in good time to enable interpretation of the results from such tests.
-We are here to support you and to ensure that as you get closer to the date of your surgery, you are in the best prepared state for surgery.
+You may be required to have certain blood tests or an ECG if requested by your doctor, and this should be carried out in good time to enable interpretation of the results from such tests.
+We are here to support you and to ensure that as you get closer to the date of your surgery, you are in the best-prepared state for surgery.

 On the day of your procedure

-When you arrive at the clinic on the day of your surgery, our nursing team will first confirm the contact details for your escort and to answer any last-minute questions you may have before admitting you to our day surgery ward.
+When you arrive at the clinic on the day of your surgery, our nursing team will first confirm the contact details for your escort and answer any last-minute questions you may have before admitting you to our day surgery ward.
 You’ll be asked to change into a single-use clinic gown and will have your vital signs checked.
 You will then be seen by your anaesthetist.
 The anaesthetist will prescribe oral premedications for you to take by mouth with a small sip of water.
-The purpose of these medicines is to reduce the risk of post-operative sickness, relieve pain and to help you relax.
+The purpose of these medicines is to reduce the risk of post-operative sickness, relieve pain and help you relax.
 Although many patients are excited on the day of their surgery, it is quite normal to feel a bit nervous and anxious.
 Our expert nursing team will do their best to make sure you are as comfortable and relaxed as possible.

 After your procedure

-In our experience, amazing results can be achieved following cosmetic surgery and we cannot emphasise enough how important high-quality post-operative care is.
-The post-operative care process should be viewed as a close partnership between yourself, the surgeon and the nursing staff during the critical healing phase to minimise the risk of complications and get the very best possible results.
+In our experience, amazing results can be achieved following cosmetic surgery, and we cannot emphasise enough how important high-quality post-operative care is.
+The postoperative care process should be viewed as a close partnership between yourself, the surgeon and the nursing staff during the critical healing phase to minimise the risk of complications and get the very best possible results.